 We will give a step toward Conjecture \ref{conj:order} in Theorem \ref{thm:lower-bound}, by using only two functional properties of $P(n)$ instead of the actual values of $P(n)$ or any other insights on the structure of polyominoes.
 One property is actually the supermultiplicativity in Lemma \ref{lem:supermulti}.
 The other is in Lemma \ref{lem:supporting-upper-bound} below.
 At first, we give the origin of the lemma by the following notion of composition, whose instances include the concatenation for Lemma \ref{lem:supermulti}.

-\begin{definition} A composition of two polyominoes is the union of some translates of the polyominoes so that the translates are disjoint and the union of the translates is connected. \end{definition} Fig. \ref{fig:polyomino-composition} illustrates an example of the compositions of two polyominoes.
+\begin{definition} A composition of two polyominoes is the union of some translates of the polyominoes so that the translates are disjoint (except at the edges of the cells) and the union of the translates is connected. \end{definition} Fig. \ref{fig:polyomino-composition} illustrates an example of the compositions of two polyominoes.

 A composition of two polyominoes $X,Y$ of $\ell,m$ cells is a polyomino of $\ell+m$ cells.
-To let two translates connected, at least one cell $x$ of $X$ touches at least one cell $y$ of $Y$, and the placing can be done in at most $4$ ways: either $x$ to the left of $y$, or to the right of $y$, or above $y$, or below $y$.
-Therefore, we have the following observation. \begin{observation} There are at most $4\ell m$ compositions of any two given polyominoes of $\ell,m$ cells. \end{observation} Two compositions can be actually the same polyomino (or more precisely translates of each other).
-Therefore, the number of compositions can be in principle quite lower than $4\ell m$, e.g. the number of compositions is of only linear order for two vertical bars.
+To let two translates be connected, at least one cell $x$ of $X$ touches at least one cell $y$ of $Y$.
+There are at most $4$ ways to do that: either $x$ to the left of $y$, or to the right of $y$, or above $y$, or below $y$.
+Therefore, we have the following observation. \begin{observation} There are at most $4\ell m$ compositions of any two given polyominoes of $\ell,m$ cells. \end{observation}

+\begin{remark} Two compositions can be actually the same polyomino (or more precisely translates of each other).
+Therefore, the number of compositions can be in principle quite lower than $4\ell m$, e.g. the number of compositions is of only linear order for two vertical or horizontal bars.
 The order can be as low as $\sqrt{n}$ when $\ell=m=n$, which is attained by two square blocks.
-In \cite{asinowski2021number}, it is shown that the order cannot be lower than $\sqrt{n}$, and an interesting example shows that the order can be as high as $\frac{n^2}{2^{8\cdot \sqrt{\log_2 n}}}$, which is very close to the bound of order $n^2$ in the observation.
+In \cite{asinowski2021number}, it is shown that the order cannot be lower than $\sqrt{n}$, and an interesting example shows that the order can be as high as $\frac{n^2}{2^{8(\sqrt{\log_2 n})}}$, which is very close to the bound of order $n^2$ in the observation.
 It is natural to ask if the order $n^2$ is attainable, for which Rote has suggested that it is not possible (private communication).
-It seems to be a good research direction, that is why we give more background than necessary.
+It seems to be a good research direction, that is why we give more background than necessary. \end{remark}